codergirljp/ADXL335-Accelerometer-Teensy31/README.md

 TeensyAdxl335.ino
-This is a small sketch that used the measured values from the calibration of the accelerometer to noralize x y z values to +/- 1 G's
+This is a small sketch that used the measured values from the calibration of the accelerometer to normalize x y z values to +/- 1 G's
 The sketch sends normalized measured values as a space delimited list to the serial port over a USB connection.